 If you're experiencing symptoms of depression, it's easy to forget about taking care of yourself.
 However, when you do that, it can make you feel even worse.
-Things that you need to make sure you pay attention to include the food that you eat, the rest that you get, the activities that you do, and your overall health.
+Things you need to make sure you pay attention to include the food you eat, the rest you get, the activities you do, and your overall health.

 Getting proper nutrition is important when you're depressed.
-Many people experience a change in their appetite, either wanting to eat a lot more or you nothing at all.
+Many people experience a change in their appetite, either wanting to eat a lot more or a lot less.
 Make sure that you're making healthy food choices even when you're feeling depressed.
-If you're not hungry look for something small and nutritious that you can make yourself eat.
-Your body needs that fuel to keep going.
+Even if you have no appetite, look for something small and nutritious you can make yourself eat.
+Your body needs fuel to keep going.

 There are lots of studies that show the benefits of exercise on your mental health.
 When you take the time out for physical activity, it helps increase the endorphins in your brain that impact your mood.
-Even if you don't feel like getting started, choose something small like going for a walk or doing a little bit of yoga, and often once you get started, it becomes a lot easier.
+Even if you don't feel like getting started, choose something small like going for a walk or doing a little bit of yoga.
+Once you get started, it may become a lot easier.

 It's also important that you do your best to get enough sleep.
 If you're struggling with falling asleep, you can try natural remedies like deep breathing exercises and meditation to help you fall asleep.
-Or, if you want to sleep all day, set the alarm and make yourself get up out of bed as soon as it goes off even if you're not getting dressed or leaving the house.
+Or, if you feel the need to sleep all day, set the alarm and make yourself get up out of bed as soon as it goes off, even if you're not getting dressed or leaving the house.

 Self-care is very important in be able to overcome depression.